jpolanco94/QuickScale_MSSA_Project/README.md

 [Top](#table-of-contents)

-## Requirements
+## Requirements (Currently working on)
 ![RTM](https://github.com/jpolanco94/QuickScale/blob/master/Sources/RequirementsTable20190925.jpg)
-Above is a preliminary requirements traceability matrix.
-As I continue to add to the prototype of the web application the software and systems requirements will grow.
+Above is my requirements table.
+This table is very basic and missing many requirements that I will add on in the future but it has hleped me better understand the test driven development apporach to creating applications.
+In the future I will add a test cases table and finally a requirements traceability matrix.

 [Top](#table-of-contents)